tczajka/sorting-searching/_drafts/gomoku.md

 search for the other player.
 * If the threat search now returns no attack for the opponent, we have found a valid defense, so we add it to the set of valid defenses.
-* If it does return a threat sequence, then this potential defense doesn't work.
-But also this generates another set of potentially valid defenses.
+* If it does return another winning threat sequence, then this potential defense doesn't work.
+  But also we then get
+  another set of potentially valid defenses to this other threat sequence.
 A defense that works has to work against all threat sequences, so we take the intersection of the two sets of potential defenses.

 We continue this until we have converged on the set of defensive moves that work.
 This set could be empty, which means that the position is lost, and we can score the node in the tree.

-It it is not empty, we only consider those moves that are valid defenses as children of the tree node.
+If it is not empty, we only consider those moves that are valid defenses as children of the tree node.

 ### Null move forward prunning

-Some moves don't create any potential threats.
+Some moves don't create any potential winning threats.
 Often these are weak moves.
 We want to try to prune these from the search tree.

 The way this is implemented is similar to the null-move heuristic often used in chess programs.